Sustainability

 Where we need to buy growing materials, it is peat free.

 In our cafes and restaurants, while we’d rather provide a reusable item (e.g. porcelain coffee cup or mug or plate), we recognise that some of our visitors sometimes want to take items away.
-So all of the takeaway packaging in our restaurants is either 100% recyclable or commercially compostable, and so is the wrap on your Waterlife Magazine.
-You could even use it as a food-waste caddy liner.
-The Waterlife magazine is printed on paper made from 100% recycled post-consumer waste.
+So all of the takeaway packaging in our restaurants is either 100% recyclable or commercially compostable, The Waterlife magazine is printed on paper made from 100% recycled post-consumer waste and comes in a reusable fully recyclable envelope.

 In 2016, the refurbished London Wetland Centre theatre opened, known as the Thames H2O, incorporating a range of recycled and reclaimed materials including a lobby feature wall made out of reclaimed wood from a former Victorian factory and carpet made from recycled fishing nets.